Sampling-based vs. Design-based Uncertainty in Regression Analysis: Introduction

-Table \ref{tabel_assignment} depicts a different scenario.
-We encounter again a finite population of size $n$.
-For each population unit we now observe the value of one of two variables, either $Y_i(1)$ or $Y_i(0)$, but not both. $Y_i(1)$ and $Y_i(0)$ represent the potential outcomes that unit $i$ would attain under exposure or lack of exposure to certain intervention (or treatment) of interest.
-In Table \ref{tabel_assignment} exposure to the intervention is coded by the binary treatment variable, $X_i$.
-We observe $Y_i(1)$ if $X_i=1$, and $Y_i(0)$ if $X_i=0$.
-The estimand is a function of the full set of pairs $\{(Y_i(1),Y_i(0))\}^n_{i=1}$, for example, the average causal effect $(1/n)\sum_{i=1}^n (Y_i(1)-Y_i(0))$.
-As in the first example, the estimator is a function of the observed data, e.g., the difference in the average of observed values of $Y_i(1)$ and $Y_i(0)$.
-Design-based inference uses information about the process that determines $X_1,\ldots, X_n$, to assess the variability of estimators across different potential samples.
-Notice that, under this mode of inference, uncertainty about the estimand remains even when we observe the entire population, as in Table \ref{tabel_assignment}.
+Table \ref{tabel_assignment} depicts a different scenario in which we observe for each unit in the population the value of one of two potential outcome variables, either $ Y^*_i(1)$ or $Y^*_i(0)$, but not both.
+The binary variable $X_i\in\{0,1\}$ indicates which potential outcome we observe.
+Consider an estimand that is a function of the full set of triples $\{(Y^*_i(1),Y^*_i(0),X_i)\}^n_{i=1}$.
+As before, an estimator is a function of the observed data, the pairs $(X_i,Y_i)$, for $i=1,\ldots,n$, where $Y_i=Y_i^*(X_i)$ is the realized value.
+Design-based inference uses information about the process that determines the assignments $X_1,\ldots, X_n$ to assess the variability of estimators across different samples.
+The second and third sets of columns in Table \ref{tabel_assignment} depicts such alternative samples.